 A variety of methods can be used to reduce radon levels in your home, such as sealing cracks in floors and walls or increasing ventilation through “sub-slab depressurization” using pipes and fans.
 The EPA recommends that you have a qualified contractor fix your home because lowering high radon levels requires specific technical knowledge and special skills.

 Certain building materials may be more “radon tight” and may help reduce exposure in areas where radon levels are high.
-You can get more information from your state radon office or from qualified contractors.

 Federal agencies, such as the Nuclear Regulatory Commission (NRC) and the Occupational Safety and Health Administration (OSHA) set limits on exposure to radon (and radon progeny) in the workplace.
 Because radon is known to be a health hazard, underground mines now have features to lower levels.